Online Gaming > BattleTech > Advanced Game Guide

 less salvage recovered, and salvage is the mainstay of the game.

-However, if a leg was already taken out causing the fall, wait for the
+If a leg was already taken out causing the fall, wait for the

 opponent to get back up, then target the other leg.
 You will still get